der-carnivore/BingAds-docs/BingAds/scripts/reference/Stats.md

 double|Average position.

 ## <a name="getclicks"></a>getClicks
-Returns the number of clicks of the associated entity.
+Returns the number of clicks.

 ### Returns:
 |Type|Description|